Virgin Media O2: O2 and acquisition by Telefónica

 O2 UK was formed in 1983 as Telecom Securicor Cellular Radio Limited, a joint venture between British Telecom (BT) (60%) and Securicor (40%).
 In 1985, it launched Cellnet, which alongside Vodafone was one of the two original mobile networks in the UK.
 BT later acquired Securicor's share, and rebranded the network as BT Cellnet.
 In 2001, British Telecom announced it would spin off its BT Wireless division, which included BT Cellnet, as mmO2 plc (later O2 plc), and introduced the O2 brand ahead of the demerger.
 The demerger was completed later that year, and in 2002, BT Cellnet was rebranded O2.
-O2 plc was acquired by Spanish telecoms firm Telefónica in 2006.
+O2 plc was acquired by Spanish multinational telecommunications company Telefónica in 2006.